olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 The middleware pattern[^2] is a pipeline of a sort, but its "big" design limits its applicability, especially when it comes to eradicating mock code in tests.

 Also note that the pipeline design pattern is not the same thing as the pipe _operator_: `|>`[^3].
-The operator is type-safe but cannot be configured the same way as a pipe object can.
+The pipe operator is type-safe but cannot be configured the same way a pipe object can, as I will demonstrate below.

 **A pipeline class**